 - Do not put your toothbrush in the dishwasher or microwave – it can damage the bristles.

 - Never cover your toothbrush or store it in a closed container.

 - Toss out your toothbrush after you’ve been sick – especially important during Covid.

 As far as the electric toothbrush market goes, there are two big players: Sonicare and Oral-B. Both companies make excellent products.

 For high-end performance, I personally like the Sonicare Diamond Clean.
-But, at a whopping $220, the it’s cost prohibitive for many people.
+But, at a whopping $220, it’s cost prohibitive for many people.
 Oral-B makes a great product and has a wide range of choices to fit your budget.

 Replacing Your Toothbrush – Be Mindful

 Whether you use a traditional or electric toothbrush, be mindful of the wear-and-tear your toothbrush sustains and make sure you swap it out every 3 to 4 months.
-Many of my patients find that replacing their brush on the start of each new season is a good solution.
+Many of my patients find that replacing their brush at the start of each new season is a good solution.

-Meanwhile, follow the guidelines above to keep your teeth and gums healthy and they’ll serve you well.
+Meanwhile, follow the guidelines above to keep your teeth and gums healthy, and they’ll serve you well.

 Dr. Michael Sinkin has been practicing dentistry in New York City for over two decades.
 He truly cares about the experience you have and takes great pride in making you relaxed and comfortable during every visit.
 Come in for an appointment and experience a different kind of dental practice.
 You may even receive a healthy dose of Dr. Sinkin’s famous comic relief!
 To make an appointment, call us at 212-685-3040.